Announcing: Our 2016-17 School Concerts Program

 THE ORCHESTRA SINGS

-A NEW programme from Carnegie Hall for Grades 4 - 6
+A programme from Carnegie Hall's Weill Music Institute for Grades 4 - 6

 Melody is one of the universal elements of music.
 Composers and musicians create melodies, which can be sung or played on instruments.
 The orchestra sings when its musicians play melodies on their instruments.
 Through the Link Up repertoire, hands-on activities, and a culminating interactive performance with a professional orchestra, we will discover how the orchestra sings.